Ubhay Bharati

 Ubhaya Bharati was an Indian female scholar and philosopher from the Mithila region in India during the 8th century CE.
 She was the wife of the Mimansa scholar Mandana Mishra.
 She served as the umpire for the philosophical debates between the two eminent scholars Mandana Mishra and Adi Shankaracharya.

 Early life

 Ubhay Bharati was born in a Maithil Brahmin family at Bhatpura village of the Mithila region in India.
 Her father was a Jyotishacharya.
 She was taught primary education by her own father in his guidance at home.
 She excelled in Sanskrit literature at her childhood.
+Impressed by her erudition, people of the village also referred to her as Saraswati.
+Her other name was Sharda Devi.
 According to legend, Ubhay Bharati is believed to be the incarnation of the Goddess Saraswati in Hinduism.
 In the text Śaṅkaradigvijaya, there is a story that once the Vedic sage Durvaasa was chanting Vedic Mantras but mistakenly his tongue slipped at some phrases of the Vedic mantras during utterance.
 Then the Goddess Saraswati laughed on his utterance.
 After that the sage Durvaasa became angry and cursed her to take birth in the form of human being on the earth.